-The goal of Visual Workshop is to be an 'Integrated Development Environment' for preparing, modifying, checking, running and analysing results from the criticality code MONK [1], the shielding codes MCBEND [2] and RANKERN [3] and the reactor physics/criticality code WIMS [4].
+The goal of Visual Workshop is to be an 'Integrated Development Environment' for preparing, modifying, checking, running and analysing results from the shielding codes MCBEND [1] and RANKERN [2], the criticality code MONK [3], and the reactor physics/criticality code WIMS [4].
 The functionality is being introduced in stages and this paper announces the release of version 2.
 The key features of Visual Workshop version 1 included interactive 2D and 3D ray trace display of the model using the same routines as the analysis code, wire frame display of the model, built in editing, running and diagnostic capabilities and a simple results display.
+The main additional capabilities of version 2 are: Results display using 2D cell plots, 2D contour plots and 3D iso-surface plots overlaid on the model geometry; and display of event type, location and particle tracks overlaid on the model geometry.